 ~connecting with ourselves, each other, and the elements~

 Each ceremony will be led by a different teacher, healer, or space holder and each offering will have a different theme or focus as we move through the process of gathering and releasing.
-New Moon Ceremonies are commonly known as a space for women to come together under the moon, but as we are breaking down the gender binary and dismantling harmful systems, we welcome folks of all gender identities to these gatherings.
+New Moon Ceremonies have been commonly known as a space exclusively for cis identified women to come together under the moon, but as we are breaking down the gender binary and dismantling harmful systems, we welcome folks of all gender identities to these gatherings.
 We commit to doing our best in supporting and protecting those most marginalized.

 The Aries New Moon is all about emerging from the underworld and marks the beginning of the lunar year.
 The world is tentatively beginning to surface from this particularly painful time since quarantines began about 12 months ago.
 This moment requires our greatest care.